danplotkin/qt/README.md

         - `939k` non-embedding parameters
         - `103k` embedding parameters

-        Training with Adam for `fp32` params with take up atleast `24GBs`, and for inference the model will take up `5GBs`.
+        Training with AdamW for `fp32` params with take up atleast `24GBs`, and for inference the model will take up `5GBs`.

 - Training:
     - Gradient clipping